- Jon Finch

 Frenzy filming location: lubricious talk in the pub: The Nell of Old Drury, Catherine Street, Covent Garden, London

 The pub where Blaney overhears the city gents drooling over the wave of sex killings remains unchanged.
 It’s the Nell of Old Drury, 29 Catherine Street, WC2 opposite the Drury Lane Theatre.
 The pub has connections – literally – with the Theatre Royal: an underground tunnel joins the two establishments.
 An interval bell once rang in the pub for theatregoers who’d popped across the road for a quick drink.
-The Nell in question, of course, is King Charles II’s favourite, Nell Gwynn.
+The Nell in name of the pub, of course, is King Charles II’s favourite, Nell Gwynn.

 Page 1 / Page 2